wuyanxin/review.ninja/doc/installation.md

 > `MONGODB` is an alias for the environment variable `MONGOLAB_URI`, so both
 > are suitable to be used. (`MONGODB` will be favored if both are set)

-`GACODE`: Optional.
-If this is not set, Google Analytics will not be recorded.

 #### SMTP

 > If `SMTP_HOST` is set, then all `SMTP_*` variables must be set.
 If